|

 RULE: Parameter ::= TypeDenoter DefIdent END;

+This macro is invoked in definition 100.
 A function type is characterized by its signature, i.e. the sequence of the types of its parameters and the result type.
 (Note: If we had more than one mode of parameter passing, the abstraction of a parameter in the function signature would be a pair: parameter passing mode and parameter type.)

 Next, we specify how the type of a function is composed.
-The FunctionHead, which contains the signature, is treated as a TypeDenotation for a function type.

-SYMBOL FunctionHead INHERITS TypeDenotation, OperatorDefs END;
+The Function type[94]== SYMBOL FunctionHead INHERITS TypeDenotation, OperatorDefs END; This macro is invoked in definition 100.

 RULE: FunctionHead ::= '(' Parameters ')' TypeDenoter COMPUTE